|Overview||Industrial/Psychology MA Overview||General Psychology||Social & Consumer Psychology||Forensic Psychology||Admissions &

 The fall term usually begins in early September, the spring semester begins in late January, and summer session begins in late May.
 For more specific dates, consult the university calendar at: http://www.nyu.edu/registrar/calendars/academic-calendar.html

-A full-time load is three classes.
+Students are considered full-time when taking three courses (9 credits).
 However, if you’re working at the same time, it is recommended that you take fewer courses.

 No, we accept students from all concentrations.
 However, we do require that applicants have completed two courses by the time they apply to the program: an introductory psychology course and a statistics course.

-The minimum acceptable undergraduate GPA is a 3.0 (B).
+We consider a competitive GPA to be a 3.0 (B).
 If your GPA is lower than this because of courses unrelated to psychology, such as pre-med courses, this requirement might be relaxed.

 The admissions committee recognizes the academic rigor of many universities, but undergraduate institution alone does not provide enough information to accept or deny an applicant.